Dedium (DEDI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Dedium Historical Price

-According to the latest data gathered on Dedium live price page, the current price of Dedium is 0.02085926USD.
-The circulating supply of Dedium(DEDI) is 50.00M DEDI , giving it a market capitalization of $1.04M.
+According to the latest data gathered on Dedium live price page, the current price of Dedium is 0.02045557USD.
+The circulating supply of Dedium(DEDI) is 50.00M DEDI , giving it a market capitalization of $1.02M.

 The Dedium Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DEDI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.